jbyuki/monolithic.nvim/README.md

 nnoremap <leader>s :lua require"monolithic".open()<CR>
 ```

+1. Open a file in your project.
+2. Change the current working directory to your project using `:cd` or any other method.
+3. Open with monolithic.

 ## Configurations

 Further configurations can be done through `setup()`.
 Add the following to your Neovim configuration file.